Gifted and Talented Education (GATE)

 Universal Screening for Rising Third Graders

-Beginning in 2023, all rising third-grade students will have the opportunity to be screened for the GATE program, unless parents/guardians choose to opt their student out of screening.
-Opt-out information will come from school site staff prior to the GATE screening activity administration scheduled to take place on each of our elementary campuses between April 19, 2023 and May 31, 2023.
+Rising third-grade students will have the opportunity to be screened for the GATE program in the spring of their second-grade year, unless parents/guardians choose to opt their student out of screening.
+Opt-out information will come from school site staff prior to the GATE screening activity administration, which is scheduled to take place on each of our elementary campuses between late March and April 2025.